-- 1. How can you make the shape of the shadow bigger?
-Hold hands/object closer to the light source. - 2.
+- 1. How can you make the shape of the shadow bigger? - 2.
 How can you make the shape of the shadow smaller?
-Hold hands/object further away from the light source.

 Heat

 Do you enjoy standing outside on a warm summer day and feeling the warmth from the Sun on your skin?
 What about warming your hands on a frosty cold morning in front of a fire?
 You are feeling heat!
 We discussed that the Sun provides us with light, but it also provides us with heat.